message/iata/TH.md

 b. have a Thailand Pass QR code obtained at <a href="https://tp.consular.go.th">https://tp.consular.go.th</a>;
 c. have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure;
 - This does not apply to:
+- nationals of Thailand between 12 and 17 years with a COVID-19 vaccination certificate showing that they received one vaccine dose;
 - unvaccinated passengers younger than 12 years traveling with their fully-vaccinated parents/guardians;
 - passengers with a recovery certificate and a COVID-19 vaccination certificate showing that they received at least one dose of the vaccine at most 3 months after the infection and at least 14 days before departure.
 d. have a COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Thai;